adamcik/oauthclientbridge/README.rst

 - Access to the endpoints should be rate limited in e.g. nginx.

-- The ``/revoke`` endpoint allows for deletion of the grants we've stored, invalidating a ``client_id``.
-This was added as we don't ever want to have to revoke the upstream secrets to reset access.
+- There is no endpoint for revoking credentials, it's expected the upstream provider will provide this for end-users.

-- If someone steals the client credentials all bets are off.
-Users can either login to the upstream provider and revoke access.
-Or use our ``/revoke`` endpoint.
+- If someone steals the user's client credentials all bets are off.
+Users can login to the upstream provider and revoke access.